The Nature Based Therapy Podcast

 This podcast is part of the international RESONATE research and development project, a groundbreaking initiative funded by Horizon Europe.
 RESONATE brings together global leaders in nature-based therapy research, practice, and policy to create meaningful impact across health, environmental, and societal sectors.
 Whether you’re a healthcare professional, policymaker, researcher, or simply passionate about the intersection of nature and health, this podcast will provide you with evidence-based insights, real-world examples, and fresh perspectives.

-Tune in to learn more about the healing power of nature and stay connected with Resonate Horizon on LinkedIn and Instagram for more expert conversations on Nature-Based Therapy!
+Join us for an in-depth look at how international collaboration is shaping greener, healthier cities, and stay connected with Resonate Horizon on LinkedIn and Instagram for more expert discussions on Nature-Based Therapy!

 Disclaimer